kamwoh/orthohash/README.md

 ### Instance-level Retrieval (GLDv2, ROxf, RPar)

 - This code base is a simplified version and we did not include everything yet.
 We will release a version that will include the dataset we have generated and also the corresponding evaluation metrics, stay tune.

 (Update) The datasets for instance-level retrieval are uploaded here (https://drive.google.com/drive/folders/1yVAC501OAFJac0EyQDrl6otLkLysCRjt?usp=sharing).
 We still haven't updated the codebase for loading the embedding and the evaluation, but you can still refer to our supplementary metarial for the evaluation protocol.

+(Update) We have released a general framework for reproducility of other deep hashing methods as well, please head to the this repo (https://github.com/CISiPLab/cisip-FIRe) for the details of loading the embedding.

 # Performance Tuning (Some Tricks)